-In order to increase consistency, two models, offering this feature among the tools used available at ENTSO-E7, were used.
+In order to increase consistency, two commercial tools available at ENTSO-E were used.
 A thorough alignment process was carried out to test the functionalities of the investment models and ensure consistency in generation dispatches, interregional flows, and short run marginal cost pricing output.
-Figure 30 shows the alignment of the expansion model used in PLEXOS and ANTARES, the models reach an R2 of 0.99.
-This is the basis for how the investment modeling was then set up for the scenario building.
+Figure 30 shows the alignment of the expansion model used in PLEXOS and ANTARES, the models reach an R of 0.99.
+This is the basis for the investment model set-up within the scenario building.
 To build the final scenarios PLEXOS was used.